Dhamma Articles And Talks By Subject

-The First Noble Truth, there is Dukkha, describes the inherent unsatisfactory nature of life due to impermanence and a misunderstanding of self.
+The First Noble Truth, there is Dukkha, describes the inherently unsatisfactory nature of life due to impermanence and a misunderstanding of self.
 Impermanence, Not-Self, and Dukkha, disappointment, are known as The Three Marks of Existence.

 The Second Noble Truth shows that craving and clinging rooted in ignorance initiates and continues dukkha.
-The Third Noble Truth is the truth of possibility of the cessation of dukkha.
+The Third Noble Truth is the truth of the possibility of the cessation of dukkha.
 The Fourth Noble Truth is the truth of the path leading to the cessation of dukkha.

 The Eightfold Path is primarily developed to provide a framework and direction to overcome conditioned mind’s method of remaining “conditioned” to protect confused and deluded views.
-The Buddha considered carefully if it was possible for people to overcome conditioned thinking, or wrong views.
+The Buddha considered carefully if it was possible for people to overcome conditioned thinking or wrong views.
 He provided the Eightfold Path for this purpose.

 The Pali word used to describe human suffering is Dukkha.
 Pali is the ancient language first used to create a written record of the Buddha’s teachings.
 Today this written record is called “The Pali Canon.”